-China bans ‘effeminate men’ on TV, tells broadcasters to end ‘abnormal aesthetics’
+China bans ‘effeminate men’ on TV

 The regulator also asked broadcasters to refrain from promoting “vulgar internet celebrities, and admiration of wealth and celebrity”.
 It instead promoted airing of programmes that “vigorously promote excellent Chinese traditional culture, revolutionary culture and advanced socialist culture”.

-Entertainment industry firms have been asked to not hire performers who violate public orders or those with a different political stance, AP reported.
+Entertainment firms have been asked to not hire performers who violate public orders or those with a political stance different from the government’s, AP reported.
 Further, the TV broadcasters have been asked to limit performers’ pay and avoid terms in contracts that could help them evade taxes.

 “Individuals with a wrong political stance, those who go against the country and the Communist Party of China (CPC), should not be employed by the industry,” read an English translation of the National Radio and TV Administration notice as reported by The Global Times.
 “The same goes for those who violate Chinese laws or social moralities.”

-Last week, actress Zheng Shuang was penalised with 299 million yuan ($46 million) on charges of tax evasion, AP reported.
+Last week, actress Zheng Shuang was made to pay a penalty with 299 million yuan ($46 million) on charges of tax evasion, AP reported.
 Another actress Zhao Wei’s name was removed from the credits of movies and TV programmes.

 Other measures taken to curb the entertainment included suspension of fan clubs on microblogging platform Weibo Crop.

 The government has also issued a slew of measures to limit the functions of internet industries.